Why Is MRSA so Dangerous?

 and Pseudomonas aeruginosa

 , and viruses including norovirus, rotavirus and adenovirus on hard, non-porous, environmental surfaces.
 It meets the Association of Official Agricultural Chemists (AOAC) germicidal spray standards for Hospital-Grade Disinfection and is on the EPA N List of products determined to meet the criteria for use against SARS-CoV-2, the virus that causes COVID-19.
 As a result, this treatment will eliminate bacteria and viruses that may reside in your environment without the use of harsh chemicals or fumes.

 The Shield is a water-based quaternary ammonium compound that imparts a durable bacteriostatic finish to a wide range of non-food contact surfaces.
 It is EPA-registered as effective against the growth of mold, mildew, algae and odor-causing bacteria.
 This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to three months.

 These solutions are applied with an electrostatic sprayer, which is the most efficient and effective means of delivering the products to the intended application sites.

 After our surface treatment and protectant services, we retest to ensure the surfaces have achieved the intended results.

 Our Aerus products powered with ActivePure Technology will help you protect the air you breathe from contaminants.
 Visit our Germinator-Aerus Distributor

 page to learn more about them.

-And for personal sanitizing protection, visit our Safe Zone Solutions
+And for personal sanitizing protection, visit our Germinator Zone Solutions

 page, where you will find all the sanitizing and disinfecting products that Germinator has to offer to help protect you against the new world of germs.
 Call us at 855-NO-GERMZ (664-3769)